ZiyueQian/MyMemory/README.md

 This app is made through a series of instructional videos made by [Rahul Pandey](https://www.youtube.com/user/rpandey1234).
 Here is the original code's [Github](https://github.com/rpandey1234/MyMemory).

-Uses Firebase for cloud storage.
+This was my first time making an Android app in Kotlin, as well as using Firebase for cloud storage.
+Building this app was really enjoyable!

 ### Attributions